alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record_example.md

 The more recent [207th entry to the `country` register](https://country.register.gov.uk/entries/207.json) also relates to the key ‘CI’.
 However, this time the item hash addresses to an item that reveals that the `official-name` field for the corresponding item is ‘The Republic of Côte D’Ivoire’.
 The need to change the accent above the ‘o’ required a new entry to the register.

 Using the `GET /records/{key}` endpoint returns the most recent entry to the register for a given `{key}`, with the item data already resolved.
-For example, 'GET /records/CI` returns the 207th entry.
+For example, `GET /records/CI` returns the 207th entry.

 Using the `GET /records/CI/entries` endpoint will return both the 90th and the 207th entries.